flutter/website/setup.md

    $ flutter doctor
    ```

-   This command checks your environment and displays a report to the terminal window
+   This command checks your environment and displays a report to the terminal window.
-   Other software you may need to install or further tasks to perform are shown in
+   Check the output carefully for other software you may need to install or further
-   **bold** text.
+   tasks to perform (shown in **bold** text).

    For example:
    ```